Wechseln Woods, Capricorn

-“Aren’t you guys tired of going through the same routine every time you’re around each other?” he asked.
+Gilbert laughed dryly: “Aren’t you guys tired of going through the same routine every time you’re around each other?”
 He glanced at Kleine and Fischer who were looking away with embarrassment.
 He shook his head before nodding at Brandt.
 “Speaking of routine, do you have any more of your bootleg stories for us?”

 Brandt comically rubbed his chin in thought.
 “Well, I do have one that I’ve been waiting for the right moment to tell.
 Heard it while I was in the Twin Cities a while back.”
 He peaked at Werner.
 “But…”

 Gilbert jogged up to Werner’s side and matched his pace.
-“Oh, come on, Werner, Aquarians out this far?
+“Come on, Werner, Aquarians out this far?
 Almost all of them got caught up at the Zeigenberg Ridge.”

 “You just said it yourself.
 Almost.
 That’s not an absolute.”
 Werner continued at a steady pace.
-“Nothing should be left to chance, Second Lieutenant Wolff.”
+“Nothing should be left to chance, Leutnant Wolff.”

 Werner glanced at the man.
 “Gilbert, morale has nothing to do with this.”